JayaPrakash6650/frappe-installation/README.md

     sudo pip3 install frappe-bench

+If you face the "error: externally-managed-environment", create a venv and then install bench after activating that env.

+    python3.11 -m venv my-venv
+    my-venv/bin/pip3 install frappe-bench
+    /bin/source activate

 Now init a new bench instance (You can give any name after init in the following command)

     bench init frappe-bench --frappe-branch version-15 --python python3.11